Documentation Index

 Playbook is incomplete or too narrow

-Add or broaden Outcome definitions in Agent Settings
+Add or broaden Outcome definitions in Voice Agent Settings

 How to audit calls

-Run this process after the first batch of calls on any new Agent, and periodically thereafter.
+Run this process after the first batch of calls on any new Voice Agent, and periodically thereafter:

-2. Filter to Answered calls to focus on conversations that actually took place
+2. Filter to Engaged calls to focus on conversations where the contact was reached

-6. Run a Test Call to confirm the changes, then re-publish
+6. Run a Test Call to validate the change before updating

 Reporting by use case